DSharpPlus/DSharpPlus/docs/articles/beyond_basics/interactions.md

 When responding to a modal you can not respond with another Modal.

 ### Autocompletion
-When responing to an Autocomplete request you have to respond with `DiscordInteractionResponseType.AutoCompleteResult` and zero to 25 results within the 3 second window.
+When responding to an Autocomplete request you have to respond with `DiscordInteractionResponseType.AutoCompleteResult` and zero to 25 results within the 3 second window.